 The History of Pool

 Although it’s now commonly called pool, the game was originally named Billiards, and it has a history that stretches all the way back to the fifteenth century.
-Created in Northern Europe, the first version of pool was actually played on a lawn, not a table.
+Created in Northern Europe, the first version was actually played on a lawn, not a table.

 It was similar to croquet, but eventually, players moved the game inside and started using pool tables.
 Because it was first played outside, the green on a pool table simulates grass.
-The original pool tables also had different railings, which were only there to prevent the balls from falling off.
+The original tables also had different railings, which were only there to prevent the balls from falling off.

 Originally, players also used maces instead of cue sticks.
 Rather than striking the balls, they would shove them.
 The mace had a large head that made it inconvenient to use, especially when a ball wandered near the edge of the table.
 Once the cue stick was developed in the 1600s, players began using that, and while nobody knows when, the use of chalk was eventually introduced as well.